insc/ftcommunity-TXT/README.md

-This is a experimantal fork of [ftCommunity/ftcommunity-TXT](https://github.com/ftCommunity/ftcommunity-TXT).
+This is a experimental fork of [ftCommunity/ftcommunity-TXT](https://github.com/ftCommunity/ftcommunity-TXT).
 If you want to install a stable txt firmware please use their project.

 ## (German) FTCommunity Forum